 Every Scar Has A Story: Averted.
 While it's presumably gained during his escape from the Lin Kuei prior to 3, it's never been officially explained.
-However, Shaolin Monks instead shows Sub-Zero being mistaken for his brother and attacked by Kung Lao, but this is most likely non-canon.
+However, Shaolin Monks instead shows Sub-Zero being mistaken for his brother and attacked by Kung Lao (miraculously keeping his eye in the process), but this is most likely non-canon.

 Identical Grandson: According to John Vogel, the Sub-Zero who teaches Shujinko in Deception's Konquest Mode is neither Bi-Han nor Kuai Liang, but their ancestor (most likely their father or grandfather given the chronology).